gabri1997/gabri1997/README.md

 My Vision 💡

-Keep improving ourselves developing new skills to give a contribution to develop new technologies that could help people.
+Keep improving ourselves developing new skills to give a contribution to create new technologies that could help people.

 Technologies 🖥️